Find out what landlord should do to keep your rented home fire safe and what you can do if you are worried it's not.

 - sockets that do not work, have burn marks on them or feel hot

-Faulty gas appliances or pipework in your home can cause gas leaks and fire risks.
+Faulty gas appliances or pipework in your home can cause gas leaks, fire risks and carbon monoxide poisoning.

-Contact your landlord if you're worried about gas cookers or fires, gas leaks or carbon monoxide poisoning.
+Contact your landlord if you're worried about gas safety in your home.

 Furniture fire safety